-- 16.14 The open space and highway improvement contributions are considered to meet the CIL regulations in that they are necessary to make the development acceptable in planning terms (given the relatively limited amenity space to be provided on site, the additional traffic to be generated and the additional demand for school places), directly related to the development (as the close proximity ensures that residents are likely to use these facilities) and proportionate in that the sum is based on the size of the development. - 16.15 Paragraph 64 of the NPPF states that 'where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of homes to be available for affordable home ownership, unless this would exceed the level of affordable housing required in the area.
+- 16.14 The open space and highway improvement contributions are considered to meet the CIL regulations in that they are necessary to make the development acceptable in planning terms (given the relatively limited amenity space to be provided on site and the additional traffic to be generated), directly related to the development (as the close proximity ensures that residents are likely to use these facilities) and proportionate in that the sum is based on the size of the development. - 16.15 Paragraph 64 of the NPPF states that 'where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of homes to be available for affordable home ownership, unless this would exceed the level of affordable housing required in the area.'
 The NPPF came into force in July 2018 and is a material consideration from that point.
 Following adoption of the Housing Needs Assessment (HNA) for the Borough in August 2018, the Council now has an up to date evidence base on which to seek affordable housing contributions for developments of this scale.
-The HNA requires 15% of units on the proposed development to be provided as affordable housing.
-This application pre-dates the adoption of the HNA and the Cabinet report states that the affordable housing levy would only be applied to 'new' applications. - 16.16 Given that the NPPF is significantly more recent than the UDP policy, officers consider that the 15% affordable housing requirement should apply in this case. - 16.17 The applicant in this case is a Registered Social Landlord and the proposed development would be based on 100% affordable housing.
+The HNA requires 15% of units on the proposed development to be provided as affordable housing. - 16.16 Given that the NPPF is significantly more recent than the UDP policy, officers consider that the 15% affordable housing requirement should apply in this case. - 16.17 The applicant in this case is a Registered Social Landlord and the proposed development would be based on 100% affordable housing.
 As planning permission is attached to the land, it is considered necessary to ensure that any development achieves the 15% affordable housing provision required by the up to date policy.
 The provision of affordable housing within the development is a significant public benefit, which weighs in favour of the proposals.

-17. CONCLUSION
+17.0 CONCLUSION

 - 17.1 The principle of the redevelopment of the site for residential purposes is considered to be acceptable.
 The established use of the site is for employment purposes.
 However, since the land and buildings were last in active commercial use, Cavendish Mill has been converted to include residential use and there are apartments to the west of the site.
 These neighbouring developments provide a constraint to noise sensitive uses.
-In addition, there is an extensive area of allocated employment land at Ashton Moss which remains undeveloped and the Development Opportunity Area allocation indicates that residential uses would be a suitable use on this site. - 17.2 Following amendments to the scheme, including the retention of no.85 Cavendish Street and improvements to the layout, scale and design of the scheme, officers consider that the proposals would enhance the character of this part of the Conservation Area, complying with policies C4 and E2 of the UDP and the relevant sections of the NPPF. - 17.3 The revised scheme is considered to preserve the residential amenity of neighbouring properties and the future occupants of the proposed development, subject to the imposition of reasonable conditions.
-There are no objections to the proposals on highway safety grounds or from any of the other statutory consultees.

-17.4 In weighing up all of the material planning considerations, officers consider that the proposals accord with the relevant national and local planning policies quoted above.
+In addition, there is an extensive area of allocated employment land at Ashton Moss which remains undeveloped and the Development Opportunity Area allocation indicates that residential uses would be a suitable use on this site. - 17.2 Given the siting of a 4 storey apartment building on the Canal side frontage and the robust nature of the design of all of the units across the scheme, officers consider that the proposals would enhance the character of this part of the Conservation Area, complying with policies C4 and E2 of the UDP and the relevant sections of the NPPF. - 17.3 The proposals are considered to preserve the residential amenity of neighbouring properties and the future occupants of the proposed development, subject to the imposition of reasonable conditions.
+There are no objections to the proposals on highway safety grounds or from any of the other statutory consultees. - 17.4 In weighing up all of the material planning considerations, officers consider that the proposals accord with the relevant national and local planning policies quoted above.

-18. RECOMMENDATION
+RECOMMENDATION